AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * When trying to sync a livecopy (while using roll-out configs [!UICONTROL Activate on Blueprint activation] and [!UICONTROL De-activate on Blueprint activation]) if a component is deleted in the livecopy master, the sync fails and a `NullPointerException` is logged (NPR-36127).

-* When a user types in ad hoc text for tag (tag that does not exist on the system) and hit enter, the tag appears under the field but when the Content Fragment is saved and reopened, the ad hoc tag disappears (NPR-36132).
+* When a user types in improvised text for tag (tag that does not exist on the system) and presses Enter, the tag appears under the field but when the Content Fragment is saved and reopened, the improvised tag disappears (NPR-36132).

 * Inbox does not have option display the status of Asynchronous Operations (NPR-36104).